cdon-dev/ma-docs/Import/data-types.md

 * \- (hyphen)
 * \_ (underscore)

-A valid product ID must be 1 - 40 characters long.
+A valid product ID is 1 - 40 characters long.